cmsc426/cmsc426.github.io/sfm.md

 <a name='pnp'></a>
 ### 5. Perspective-$$n$$-Points:
-Now, since we have a set of $$n$$ 3D points in the world and their $$2D$$ projections in the image, the camera pose can be estimated as a linear least squares problem.
+Now, since we have a set of $$n$$ 3D points in the world, their $$2D$$ projections in the image and the intrinsic parameter; the 6 DOF camera pose can be estimated using linear least squares.
+This fundamental problem, in general is known as _Persepective_-$$n$$-_Point_ (PnP).
+For there to exist a solution, $$n\geq 3$$.
+There are multiple methods to solve the P$$n$$P problem and have an assumptions in most of them that the camera is calibrated.
+Methods such as [Unified P$$n$$P](https://pdfs.semanticscholar.org/f1d6/2775d4a51161663ff9453b37bb21a1263f25.pdf) (or UPnP) do not abide with the said assumption as they estimate both intrinsic and extrinsic parameters.

+P$$n$$P is prone to error as there are outliers in the given set of point correspondences.
+To overcome this error, we can use RANSAC (yes, again!) to make our camera pose more robust to outliers.
+The alogrithm below depicts the solution with RANSAC.

 <div class="fig fighighlight">
   <img src="/assets/sfm/pnpransac.png"  width="80%">